-In Berlin in 2002 and 2003 Kuffner co-created and curated the Resonant Wave Multi Media art festival and composed original scores for Thikwa, a theater group comprised entirely of mentally disabled adults.
+In Berlin in 2002 and 2003 Kuffner co-created and curated the Resonant Wave Multi Media art festival and composed original scores for Thikwa, a theater group composed entirely of mentally disabled adults.

-In New York during the late 90s and early 2000s with his bother Geoffrey, and dancer/filmmaker Kathi Von Koerber, Kuffner spearheaded a multi media performance group called the Ransom Corp. that blurred the line between theater and life creating spectacle performances that toured Europe several times.
-During the same period Kuffner started the community pirate radio station WJMZ in South Williamsburg Brooklyn, was instrumental in the New York City chapter of Reclaim the Streets.
-He was instrumental in fostering a culture of subway party takeovers, unauthorized rituals in city parks, co-creating the Task Force for Inventive Philanthropy (TFIP), founding the 23 windows community art space and working with prolific event producers: the Blackkat Sound System, Havoc, and Complacent Nation (later known as the The Danger).
+In New York during the late 90s and early 2000s with his brother Geoffrey, and dancer/filmmaker Kathi Von Koerber, Kuffner spearheaded a multi-media performance group called the Ransom Corp. that blurred the line between theater and life creating spectacle performances that toured Europe several times.
+During the same period Kuffner started the community pirate radio station WJMZ in South Williamsburg Brooklyn and was instrumental in the New York City chapter of Reclaim the Streets.
+He is credited with fostering a culture of subway party takeovers, unauthorized rituals in city parks, co-creating the Task Force for Inventive Philanthropy (TFIP), founding the 23 windows community art space and working with prolific event producers: the Blackkat Sound System, Havoc, and Complacent Nation (later known as the The Danger).

 Living in San Francisco and New Orleans in the mid 90s Kuffner started Cicada Enterprises, an in depth street art advertising campaign devoted to the proliferation of the mythology surrounding the insect cicada.
 With his brother Geoffrey he was a seminal member of the Assault Poetry Unit, which targeted public officials to give readymade art objects inscribed with poems and demands as a means of social awareness and change.
 While a student at Syracuse University he founded the Sky and Culture Corporation with James Leonard, that obtained permits to go door to door selling subscription plans to sky and membership plans to culture in suburban neighborhoods.